UDC-GAC/SeQual/README.md

 SingleFilters=QUALITY
 QualityMinVal=25

-### SeQual-GUI
+#### SeQual-GUI

-SeQual-GUI allows using a graphic user interface rather than a console, thus greatly simplifying its use to non-computer science experts.
-To execute SeQual-GUI, it is also recommended to use the spark-submit command.
-In this case, unlike SeQual-CMD, no arguments are needed to run it, just execute the following:
+SeQual-GUI allows using a graphical user interface rather than the console, thus greatly simplifying its use to non-computer science experts.
+To execute SeQual-GUI, it is also highly recommended to use the spark-submit command.
+In this case, unlike SeQual-CMD, no additional arguments are needed to run it, just launch the appropriate jar file (sequal-gui.jar) also located at the *bin* directory:

 ```
 spark-submit sequal-gui.jar